manojpatra061/docker-nodejs-demo/README.md

 # Docker Node.js Demo

 The repo is focusing on building and managing microservices with Node.js, Docker, and Docker Compose.
-It has five branches (including main), main branch is the complete implementation, where as others lead to main in steps.
+It has five branches (including main), main branch is the complete implementation, whereas others lead to main in steps.

 ## Table of Contents